Undergraduate Course: Ethics and Society (THET08015)

 Student Learning Experience Information:

-Each week there are three 50 minute lectures and a small group tutorial.
+Each week there are three one-hour lectures and a small group tutorial.
 Major ideas are explored by means of key texts, which students read in their own personal study time.
 In the lectures an audience voting system is used to check understanding and gain responses to ethical questions.
 There is the opportunity to ask questions and debate ethical issues in small groups, in which each student gives a presentation.
 The assessment comprises the presentation and seminar participation, a coursework essay and a written exam.

 Entry Requirements (not applicable to Visiting Students)